Cosas1008/LeetCode/Practice/Additional-Practice/README.md

 Given a list of binary strings, pick a pair that gives you maximum distance among all possible pair and return that distance.

 * Hint: Trie

+3. 727 Min Window Subsequence
+Given strings S and T
+Input:
+S = "abcdebdde", T = "bde"
+Output: "bcde"
+Explanation:
+"bcde" is the answer because it occurs before "bdde" which has the same length.
+"deb" is not a smaller window because the elements of T in the window must occur in order.